-- 2016 Introduction to RN Concepts with Clinical This seven-week hybrid course introduces the LPN/Paramedic to the role of the professional nurse.
+2016 Introduction to RN Concepts with Clinical This seven-week hybrid course introduces the LPN/Paramedic to the role of the professional nurse.
 The concept-based curriculum uses exemplars to review health assessment and nursing skills in the classroom, skills/simulation lab and clinical areas.
 Students explore the fundamental core concepts of nursing such as but not limited to; clinical judgement (nursing process), functional ability, mobility, elimination, education, informatics, ethics, safety and professionalism.
 Pre-requisite: Unconditional admission to LPN/Paramedic to Registered Nursing Program.
+(S, SU)

-(S, SU) - 2026 Health-Illness Concepts I with Clinical The seven-week hybrid course builds on previously acquired knowledge of core concepts of nursing as applied to adults and children.
+- 2026 Health-Illness Concepts I with Clinical The seven-week hybrid course builds on previously acquired knowledge of core concepts of nursing as applied to adults and children.
 It continues to build on health assessment and nursing skills in the classroom, skill/simulation lab and clinical areas.
 Students explore holistic care, patient advocacy and selected health conditions.
 This course applies interrelated concepts such as but not limited to acid-base balance, cellular regulation, clotting, stress, coping and care coordination.
 Pre-requisite: RN 2016.
-(S, F)

-- 2036 Family Health Care Concepts with Clinical The seven-week hybrid course builds on previously acquired knowledge of core concepts of nursing as applied to childbearing families and persons with mental health conditions.
+(S, F) - 2036 Family Health Care Concepts with Clinical The seven-week hybrid course builds on previously acquired knowledge of core concepts of nursing as applied to childbearing families and persons with mental health conditions.
 This course builds on focused health assessment and nursing skills in the classroom, skills/simulation lab and clinical areas.
 Students explore holistic care, patient advocacy and nursing across the ages to include reproduction, sexuality and mental health care.
 Pre-requisite: RN 2026.
 (SU, F) - 2046 Health-Illness Concepts II with Clinical The seven-week hybrid course builds on previously acquired knowledge of core concepts of nursing as applied to adults and children.
 Students build on improving health assessment and nursing skills in the classroom, skills/simulation lab and clinical areas.
 Students explore concepts such as but not limited to holistic care, patient advocacy, leadership, hormonal regulation, glucose regulation, infection, community care, health care systems, and economics.
 Pre-requisite: RN 2036.
 (F, S) - 2056 Complex Health Concepts with Clinical The seven-week hybrid course builds on previously acquired knowledge of core concepts of nursing as applied to critical care and disaster management.
 Students continue to build on improving health assessment and nursing skills in the classroom, skills/simulation lab, and clinical areas.
 Students complete initial steps to transition to professional registered nursing practice while maintaining clinical judgement, patient education, collaboration, good communication skills, safety, technology and evidence-based practice.
 Pre-requisite: RN 2046.
-(F, S) - 2119 Nursing Theory I Introduces the LPN/Paramedic to the role of the professional nurse.
-Explores and develops concepts of caring, clinical judgment, collaboration/ teamwork, communication, critical thinking, diversity, ethics, evidence-based practice, healthcare system, holism, informatics, patient-centered care, safety, professionalism, and quality improvement.
-Reviews and builds upon use of the nursing process and technical skills.
-Includes disorders of select body systems and mental health conditions.
-Pre-requisite: Unconditional admission to LPN/Paramedic to RN Associate Degree Program, Co-requisite: RN 2123 (D) - 2123 Nursing Practicum I Emphasis is placed on the application of the nursing process in the provision of direct patient care within a defined scope of practice.
-Experiences are designed to enhance assessment and technical skills as well as provide the opportunity to develop plans of care, utilize therapeutic communication skills and provide a caring and safe environment for the patient and family throughout the life-span.
-Opportunities to explore and utilize informatics in the healthcare setting are provided.
-Co-requisite: RN 2119 (D) - Nursing Theory II Continues the development of concepts of communication, health teaching, professional accountability, ethics, diversity, and clinical judgment.
-Explores holistic care of the childbearing family through all stages of pregnancy and postpartum.
-Includes disorders of select body systems.
-Pre-requisite: RN 2119, RN 2123, Co-requisite: RN 2221 (D) - 2221 Nursing Practicum II Continued opportunities to apply theoretical knowledge and perform nursing skills are provided through faculty guided learning experiences in acute and/or community based psychiatric health care settings, maternal-newborn care settings, and pediatric care settings.
-This clinical experience will focus on acute and outpatient treatments for specific populations in health care facilities and in the community by utilizing patient-centered, evidence-based practice.
-Co-requisite: RN 2215 (D)
+(F, S)